thomas-osgood/gatherIntel/README.md

 * **fingerOS**: Function that uses an open port and NMAP to attempt to determine what Operating System the target machine is running.

+* **_findHosts**: Function that uses an NMAP port scanner to find, and return a list of, all hosts connected to a router (ex: 192.168.1.1/24).

 ---

 ## 2. targetObjects